FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Introduction

-This paper makes the following contributions: \begin{enumerate} \item We introduce FNODE, an approach for data-driven simulation of dynamical systems that learns acceleration vector fields directly from trajectory data.
+\updatedText{The following are our main contributions in this paper:} \begin{enumerate} \item We introduce FNODE, an approach for data-driven simulation of dynamical systems that learns acceleration vector fields directly from trajectory data.
 This removes the backpropagation bottleneck of conventional NODEs and reduces training cost while preserving accuracy.

 \item We present a numerical differentiation framework for constructing high-quality acceleration targets, combining FFT-based spectral differentiation with finite differences to balance accuracy and stability.